 Democracy Core Sequence

-Beginning in fall 2021, we are offering a new three-course sequence within UChicago’s Core curriculum: “Democracy: Equality, Liberty, and the Dilemmas of Self-Government.”
-This sequence brings democratic questions back into the center of the Soc Core, where they once enjoyed a prominent place.
+In fall 2021, we began offering a new three-course sequence within UChicago’s Core curriculum: “Democracy: Equality, Liberty, and the Dilemmas of Self-Government.”
+This sequence brings democratic questions back into the center of the Social Sciences Core, where they once enjoyed a prominent place.
 Throughout the sequence, faculty members will strive to bring empirical evidence and theoretical or philosophical frameworks into conversation, encouraging students to learn for themselves how an analytical question may be posed, and how a coherent and well-grounded answer may not only satisfy our curiosity but reframe our initial question.
 The syllabi for the three courses can be found here.

-Prior to the launch of the democracy-themed Core sequence, there were no curricular structures at the University of Chicago that pursues sustained, systematic inquiry into democracy as a distinctive modality of social life, political power, and governance.
+Prior to the launch of the democracy-themed Core sequence, there were no curricular structures at the University of Chicago that focused on a systematic inquiry into democracy as a distinctive modality of social life, political power, and governance.
 This absence has prevailed for decades.

 Yet that was not always the case.
 Indeed, the opposite was true in the middle decades of the twentieth century, when the University of Chicago’s Core Curriculum was in its formative stages.
 The very mission of the Core was forged in response to the crisis of democracy that erupted in the interwar period, climaxed in the Second World War, and continued to fester throughout the Cold War.
-Driven by an anti-totalitarian urgency that was particularly strong on our campus, the early leaders of the Soc Core sought to recover and renew the wellsprings of the democratic imagination.
+Driven by an anti-totalitarian urgency that was particularly strong on our campus, the early leaders of the Social Sciences Core sought to recover and renew the wellsprings of the democratic imagination.
 True to this mission, the opening sentence of The People Shall Judge (1949), the textbook for Social Sciences 1 at the University of Chicago for much of the postwar period, announced: “This book expresses the faith of one American college in the usefulness of liberal education to American democracy… Democracy declares that ‘the people shall judge.’
 Liberal education must help the people to judge well.”

-This clarion call for an education in democracy rings true today, and thus we are introducing the Democracy Core, as well as the soon-to-launch minor in Democracy Studies (launching in fall 2022).
+This clarion call for an education in democracy rings true today, and thus we introduced the Democracy Core, as well as the soon-to-launch minor in Democracy Studies (launching in fall 2022).